 Netanyahu has sent hundreds of Israeli young people to die while his son lives in Florida.
 And expresses no sorrow as he slaughters Gaza’s children.
 Do you believe that this man has too much conscience to order a deadly false flag because some of his own Jewish people would be killed?
 It may be unimaginable to you, as someone with a Christian worldview, but there’s no similar respect for individuals with those of a fascist or tribal mindset.
 Netanyahu isn’t like you.
 He’s a psychopath.
 He justifies what he does as necessary to protect the whole of Israel—when it’s truly about him escaping justice for his corruption.

-From pager bombs blowing up in homes and markets, to the bombings and assassinations that Israel was founded on, disguising themselves as Palestinians, there’s not one period of Zionist history where the secret plots ended.
+From pager bombs blowing up in homes and markets, to the bombings and assassinations that Israel was founded on, disguising themselves as Palestinians, to the recent unrest in Iran, there’s not one period of Zionist history where the secret plots ended.
 It is a pattern.
 Sure, the attacks have become much more sophisticated (practice makes perfect) and yet no more concern is shown for the innocent.
 It is up to us if we’ll let them continue to blackmail the world into compliance or not.
 But at the very least we must be aware of the deception.

 Relating to a coworker about how hard it is for me to transmit certain values absent a cultural context, with how deeply ingrained they are as part of my religious upbringing, in pondering this reality it becomes easy to understand why so many people—myself included, at times—assume their own moral framework is universal, something everyone else must naturally share.